cyear/NUCtool/assets/README_English.md

 # NUCtool

-> Intel NUC Series Fan Curve Control for models such as LAPAC71H, LAPKC71F, etc.
+> Intel NUC X15 Series Tools for LAPAC71H, LAPKC71F and other models

 > [!NOTE]
 > Updated casually; if you find it useful, please give it a ⭐.